Arthur Alla – Director

 Margaret is a Traditional Owner & Elder in a homeland in Rock Country, West Arnhem Land.
 Along with her sisters Molly, Janice & Dorene, she is consulted on all matters concerning her community.
 She loves sharing her culture and traditions, including Skin Names – what this means, how it works.
 Margaret, like her family, loves hunting, gathering, weaving, and enjoying bush tucker delicacies – including File Snake!

-Elle has been working for Red Earth for 5 years, and in that time has lead over 10 immersion to Arnhem Land, Cape York & Central Australia.
+Elle has been working for Red Earth since 2013, and in that time has lead over 10 immersion to Arnhem Land, Cape York & Central Australia.
 Elle is qualified teacher, and has worked in different schools from Alice Springs down to Hobart.
 Elle has a passion for adventure, the outdoors, working with and seeing young people grow, travelling and experience new cultures.
 Elle brings her teaching skills, empathy, enthusiasm and great rapport with Traditional Owners together to lead fantastic Red Earth immersions.

-Retired from a career in the Australia armed forces, Sarah has shifted her focus to adventure, travel and outdoor education.
+Retired from a career in the Australian armed forces, Sarah has shifted her focus to adventure, travel and outdoor education.
 Sarah loves to experience life as locals do.
-As such, working with Red Earth for over 2 years has provided an amazing opportunity for young people on her immersions to connect and learn from our incredible Indigenous culture and experience that thrill of adventure for themselves.
+As such, working with Red Earth since 2016 has provided an amazing opportunity for young people on her immersions to connect and learn from our incredible Indigenous culture and experience that thrill of adventure for themselves.
 Sarah says “to be part of facilitating that connection between Indigenous people on their own land, and visitors from across the country, is a real pleasure, and great fun to be part of”.

 Georgia is an outdoor education veteran with over 10 years experience working in the industry.
 Georgia has a PhD in Outdoor Education, and prior to her studies spent time living in a remote Indigenous community in the Northern Territory, which sparked her passion for the work she does with Red Earth.
-Georgia has been working with our Indigenous partners in Cape York for 3 years, and continues to be inspired by the change she sees in the visitors she brings to the area.
+Georgia has been working with our Indigenous partners in Cape York since 2013, and continues to be inspired by the change she sees in the visitors she brings to the area.